George Curzon, 1st Marquess Curzon of Kedleston: Death

 Upon his death the barony, earldom and marquessate of Curzon of Kedleston and the earldom of Kedleston became extinct, while the viscountcy and barony of Scarsdale were inherited by a nephew.
-The barony of Ravensdale was inherited by his eldest daughter Mary and is today held by his second daughter Cynthia's great-grandson, Daniel Nicholas Mosley, 4th Baron Ravensdale.
+The barony of Ravensdale was inherited by his eldest daughter Mary and is today held by his second daughter Cynthia's great-grandson, Daniel Mosley, 4th Baron Ravensdale.

 There is a blue plaque on the house in London where Curzon lived and died, No. 1 Carlton House Terrace, Westminster.

 Titles

 On his appointment as Viceroy of India in 1898, he was created Baron Curzon of Kedleston, in the County of Derby.
 This title was created in the Peerage of Ireland to enable him to potentially return to the House of Commons, as Irish peers did not have an automatic right to sit in the House of Lords.
 His was the last title to be created in the Peerage of Ireland.
-In 1908, he was elected a representative of the Irish peerage in the British House of Lords, from which it followed that he would be a member of the House of Lords until death; indeed, his representative peerage would continue even if (as proved to be the case) he later received a United Kingdom peerage entitling him to a seat in the House of Lords in his own right.
+In 1908, he was elected a representative of the Irish peerage in the British House of Lords, from which it followed that he would be a member of the House of Lords until death; indeed, his Irish representative peerage would continue even if (as proved to be the case) he later received a United Kingdom peerage entitling him to a seat in the House of Lords in his own right.

 In 1911 he was created Earl Curzon of Kedleston, Viscount Scarsdale, and Baron Ravensdale.
 All of these titles were in the Peerage of the United Kingdom.

 Upon his father's death in 1916, he also became 5th Baron Scarsdale, in the Peerage of Great Britain.
 The title had been created in 1761.

 In the 1921 Birthday Honours, he was created Marquess Curzon of Kedleston.
 The title became extinct upon his death in 1925, as he was survived by three daughters and no sons.